Our Mission and Our Staff

 RESURRECTION CHURCH'S SANCTUARY LIGHT INTENTION:

-RESURRECTION'S ORATORY SANCTUARY LIGHT INTENION
+RESURRECTION ORATORY SANCTUARY LIGHT INTENTION:

 For the people of the parish